sdondley/ClimateChangeChat/setting_up_lsp_nvim-lspconfig_and_perl_in_neovim.md

                 * I have no idea other than neovim uses it
                     * why does neovim use it?
                         * I have no idea
-                            * my best explanation:
+                        * my best guess:
                             * some hipster developer really liked it
             * the upshot is you have to write a bit of lua code to configure neovim
                 * don't worry, just cut and paste
                     * seems like a pretty easy language, though